 How to Make a Sidecar

-1. In a cocktail shaker, combine the cognac, orange liqueur, and lemon juice.
-Fill the cocktail shaker with ice.
+1. In a cocktail shaker, combine the Cognac, orange liqueur, and fresh lemon juice.

 2. If desired, place superfine sugar on a small plate.
 Dip the rim of a coupe glass in water and then in the sugar to coat the rim with sugar.

-3. Shake the cocktail shaker until well chilled, about 10 to 20 seconds.
+3. Fill the cocktail shaker with ice.
+Shake the cocktail shaker until well chilled, about 10 to 20 seconds.
 Strain into the coupe glass.

-4. Garnish the Sidecar with an orange twist.
+4. Garnish the glass with an orange twist and serve.

 Pro Tips for Making This Recipe

-- For a little extra sweetness, add a dash of simple syrup or a generous pinch of superfine sugar to the shaker.
+- Sweeter sidecar variation with sugar syrup.
+For a sweeter drink, ideal for sipping after a meal, add a dash of simple syrup or a generous pinch of the superfine sugar into the cocktail shaker before adding the ice.

 Frequently Asked Questions

-The origins of the Sidecar are a little vague.
-Still, rumor has it, this cocktail was invented around World War I in Harry’s New York bar and named after an American army captain in Paris who rode a motorcycle with a sidecar.
-However, some argue that Pat MacGarry, a bartender at Buck’s Club in London, created it.
+There are two origin stories for the Sidecar.
+One claims the iconic Cognac cocktail was created around World War I in Harry’s Bar in New York and was named after an American army captain who rode a motorcycle with a motorcycle sidecar.
+Others say that a bartender at Buck’s Club in London, Pat MacGarry, invented it.

 Sidecar